5 Dealing with messy data

 \[\sim\]

 Exercise 5.21 Download the ucdp-onesided-191.csv data file from the book’s web page.
 It contains data about international attacks on civilians by governments and formally organised armed groups during the period 1989-2018, collected as part of the Uppsala Conflict Data Program (Eck & Hultman, 2007; Petterson et al., 2019).
-Among other things, it contains information about the actor (attacker), the fatality rate, and attack location.
+Among other things, it contains information about the actor (attacker), fatality rate, and attack location.
 Load the data and check its structure.

 1. Filter the rows so that only conflicts that took place in Colombia are retained.
 How many different actors were responsible for attacks in Colombia during the period?